kathelijnewendt/rtexp/README.md

 # rtexp

-Command-line tool for conducting self-paced reading experiments
+**rtexp** is a program for conducting self-paced reading time experiments in the command-line.